Nipunvardhan-Naredla/lang16-detector/README.md

 ### Future
 In the event I decide to revisit this project, I will try to include all the languages in the tokenizer, bert base multilingual uncased.
 I would also try to shrink the model to a smaller size.

+---

+### Notes
+- If you want to try put the model, you only need to install the requirements.txt and the model folder
+- Due to the datasets being quite large, I added them to the releases.